mahiyan446/Power-BI-Projects/README.md

 * AVG CPC - 0.22

 # Insights Explored
-* The data shows that Alice's total impressions increased by 57.77% from 2021 to 2022.
+* The data shows that total impressions increased by 57.77% from 2021 to 2022.
 This suggests that her products are becoming less visible in search results.
 * ROAS (return on ad spend) also decreased in 2022 compared to 2021.
 This suggests that she is spending more money on advertising, but she is getting less value in return.